onflow/ccf/ccf_specs.md

 CCF defines all requirements for deterministic encoding (sort orders, smallest encoded forms, and Cadence-specific requirements) to allow CCF codecs implemented in different programming languages to produce the same deterministic encodings.

 Some requirements (such as "Deterministic CCF Encoding Requirements") are defined as optional.
 Each CCF-based format or protocol can have its specification state how CCF options are used.
-This allows each protocol to balance tradeoffs such as compatibility, determinism, speed, encoded data size, etc.
+This allows each protocol to balance trade-offs such as compatibility, determinism, speed, encoded data size, etc.

 CCF uses CBOR and is designed to allow efficient detection and rejection of malformed messages without creating Cadence objects.
 This allows more costly checks for validity, etc. to be performed only on well-formed messages.